fbpx

 The River Cleaner uses the river’s current to guide plastics and other debris into a large net, which can easily and swiftly be lifted onto shore and emptied for sorting.

-• The River Cleaner will be simple, produced of materials easily accessible anywhere in the world.
+• The River Cleaner is simple, produced of materials easily accessible anywhere in the world.

-• The River Cleaner will be solid enough to endure monsoons and heavy currents.
+• The River Cleaner is solid enough to endure monsoons and heavy currents.

-• The River Cleaner will be efficient, with a scalable net that can hold lots of debris.
+• The River Cleaner is efficient, with a scalable net that can hold lots of debris.

-• The River Cleaner will be open source.
+• The River Cleaner is open source.
 Drawings, test results, adjustments and improvements will be made accessible for all, free of charge, without copy-rights.

-The River Cleaner is located at the river bank, making it easy for a truck with a crane or a mechanical crane on the bank to lift it from the river when it’s full.
+The River Cleaner is located at one of the river banks, making it easy for boats to pass.

-Some of the debris can be recycled, some of it can be used to produce new products (water hyacinths, abundant in rivers in South-East Asia, can become furniture and more), some of it ends in an incinerator, preferably with energy recovery.
+Some of the debris can be recycled, some of it can be used to produce new products, some of it will be burnt in incinerators, preferably with energy recovery.

 Close co-operation with local Authorities and local partners.

-We will always focus on a close relationship with the local people and the local Authorities before installing a River Cleaner.
-They have the necessary expertise on their own river.
-And as always, we will work to prevent the garbage from even ending up in the river, cf our four ways to a cleaner ocean.
+Rivers.Global will always focus on a close relationship with the local people and the local Authorities before installing a River Cleaner.
+The locals will have the necessary expertise on their own river.

 What is needed for The River Cleaner to be effective?